nextflow-io/nextflow/README.md

 Quick start
 -----------

-Nextflow does not require any installation procedure, just download the executable package at the [Github releases page](https://github.com/nextflow-io/nextflow/releases) and save it somewhere on your computer.
+Nextflow does not require any installation procedure, just download the distribution package by copying and pasting this command in your terminal:

-Grant the execute permission to the downloaded package using the following command `chmod +x nextflow`, after that you are ready to use it.
+    wget -qO- get.nextflow.io | bash

-You can to execute the command `nextflow -h` to show the program help.
+It creates the ``nextflow`` executable file in the current directory.
+You may want to move it to a folder accessible from your ``$PATH``.

 Create a file named `hello.nf` with the following content and copy it to the path where you downloaded the Nextflow package.

     process sayHello {